 - •Budget is zero or minimal

-- •You don't need Visual Query Builder or advanced AI features
+- •You don't need NoSQL, the Visual Query Builder, or the AI assistant

 - •You need NoSQL support (MongoDB, Cassandra, Redis)

-- •Visual Query Builder would speed up your workflow
+- •The Visual Query Builder would speed up your workflow

 Consider alternatives if:

-- •You want a lighter, faster tool (→ TablePlus)
+- •You want a lighter, faster tool (→ TablePlus or Beekeeper Studio)

 - •You only use PostgreSQL (→ pgAdmin)